wanderer84bm/data_scraping/README.md

 # data_scraping
-script that establishes data channels to clothing stores
+working on a python script that establishes data channels to clothing stores using an MITM approach.